 #63: Tyler Ennis (2010-2017)

 Ennis will be a longtime favourite for Sabres fans.
-The diminutive forward made his way on to the NHL scene with the Sabres after being drafted 26th overall by the team in 2008.
+The diminutive forward made his way onto the NHL scene with the Sabres after being drafted 26th overall by the team in 2008.
 He gave the Sabres his best seasons.
 He was a leader on several bad teams and made the best of it.
-In 419 games with the team, he compiled 236 points, none more memorable than this one:
+In 419 games with the team, he compiled 236 points.

 Ennis has continued his career with the Minnesota Wild, Toronto Maple Leafs, Ottawa Senators and Oilers.
 A free agent at the end of the 2019-20 season, perhaps the Sabres should be reunited with their only No. 63 to add some depth offence.